-Leather Education
+Leather fundamentals

-Moistening Leather
+Moistening leather

 Leather is moistened by rubbing a damp sponge on it.

-Using Craftool Stamps
+Using Craftool stamps

 Enhance the beauty of your leather projects with Craftool stamps.